pedromateo/tug_qt_unit_testing_fw/README.md

 **-*TUG: GUI Unit Testing ("Testing Unitario GUI", in Spanish) for Qt applications*-**

-TUG is a framework to create batteries of tests for Qt applications.
+TUG is a framework to create batteries of tests for Qt applications in Linux, Windows and OS.
 It bases on the Qt Test framework.

 The TUG framework is composed of two elements:
 * TUGLib: a C++ library to support GUI unit testing (requires Qt 4.8 or higher).